GA4 Issues: What Can You Do About Them?

-Why is GA4 So Bad?
+Why Does GA4 Seem So Bad?

 Don’t believe me?
 Check out the initial announcement from Google about GA4 and do a quick scan for the word “privacy.”
-While Google hasn’t officially stated it this way (to my knowledge), I believe GA4 is designed to keep Google more protected from privacy-related litigation now and into the future.

 Does GA4 Have to Be So Bad?

 Before we get to those GA4 problems, here’s a link to a 10 step setup and configuration tutorial.
-If you haven’t set up GA4 properly that certainly might help explain why you are not loving it.

 GA4 Problem #1 – “Missing” or Different Metrics